 22.214.171.124.
 Within thirty (30) days after the public hearing required by this section, the Town Council shall consider the petition.

 126.96.36.199.
-If the Town Council is satisfied that neither the public nor any person will be materially injured by the proposed action, alteration or amendment, and that there is good cause for the vacation, alteration or amendment, the Town Council may vacate, alter or amend the plat/map, any portion of the plat/map, or any street or lot.
+After considering the petition, if the Town Council is satisfied that neither the public nor any person will be materially injured by the proposed action, alteration or amendment, and that there is good cause for the vacation, alteration or amendment, the Town Council may vacate, alter or amend the plat/map, any portion of the plat/map, or any street or lot.

 188.8.131.52.
 The Town Council may approve the vacation, alteration or amendment by amended plat/map, administrative order, or deed containing a stamp or mark indicating approval by the Town Council.